Creating Our Collective Impact

 At UCF, we believe in a community of thinkers who push boundaries to shift paradigms and solve big problems.
 We also know that none of us is smarter than all of us.

-Open to UCF faculty and staff only.
 First prize winner will receive $2,500; second and third prizes are $1,000 and $500, respectively.
+Information on the selection process can be found in these guidelines.

 About the Collective Impact Strategic Plan